 - Official Selection of Animovies of the Festival of Animated Objects 2022 (AB, Canada)

-- Official Selection of Deep Cut Film Festival 2022 (ON, Canada)
+- Official Selection of the Deep Cut Film Festival 2022 (ON, Canada)

-- Official Selection of Comox Valley International Film Festival 2022 (BC, Canada)
+- Official Selection & Award Winner of the Comox Valley International Film Festival 2022 (BC, Canada)

-- Official Selection of International Video Poetry Festival 2022 (Greece)
+- Official Selection of the International Video Poetry Festival 2022 (Greece)

 - Official Selection of the international puppet festival Pesta Boneka 2022 (Indonesia)